kubevious/rules-library/library/curious/stateful-public-application/README.md

 # Stateful Public Application
+**ID:** curious/stateful-public-application
-Identifies applications that are exposed using Ingress and also have Persistent Volume Claims attached.
+**Description:** Identifies applications that are exposed using Ingress and also have Persistent Volume Claims attached.

 ## Target Script
 ```js